Measurements of the charge ratio and polarization of cosmic-ray muons with the Super-Kamiokande detector: Results and Discussion

 \subsubsection{Muon polarization}

 The muon polarization has been experimentally measured at various locations.
-It has been mostly measured below $15~\mathrm{GeV}/c$ by experiments that measured the decay asymmetry of muons in a magnetic metal absorber on the ground~\cite{Kocharyan:1960,Johnson:1961, Alikhanyan:1962, Dolgoshein:1962, Gupta:1962, Turner:1971} as well as underground~\cite{Mine:1996kb}.
+It has been mostly measured below $15~\mathrm{GeV}/c$ by experiments that measured the decay asymmetry of muons in a magnetic metal absorber on the ground~\cite{Kocharyan:1960, Johnson:1961, Alikhanyan:1962, Dolgoshein:1962, Gupta:1962, Turner:1971} as well as underground~\cite{Mine:1996kb}.
 Those experiments measured the muon polarization in the energy region where pion decay is dominant.
 On the other hand, the SK detector, as well as the Kamiokande-II detector~\cite{Yamada:1991aq}, uniquely measured the polarization of cosmic-ray muons with momentum around $1.0~\mathrm{TeV}/c$ at sea level because of their shared underground location.
 Such higher energy measurement of muon polarization can evaluate the contribution from kaon decays.
 Figure~\ref{fig:pol-comp} shows the comparison of the polarization of cosmic-ray muons with different momenta.

-As summarized in Table~\ref{tb:chi2-results}, the polarization measured by the SK detector is $0.52\pm0.02~(\mathrm{stat.{+}syst.})$, which is the most precise measurement of muon polarization ever because of the large statistics and well-controlled analysis method.
-The muon polarization measured by the SK detector deviates by $1.6\sigma$ from the expectation simulated by the Honda flux model~\cite{Honda:2015fha} as shown in Fig.~\ref{fig:pol-comp}.
+As summarized in Table~\ref{tb:chi2-results}, the polarization measured by the SK detector is $0.52\pm0.02~(\mathrm{stat. {+}syst.})$, which is the most precise measurement of muon polarization ever because of the large statistics and well-controlled analysis method.
+However, this measured polarization is largely different from the result from Kamiokande-II~\cite{Yamada:1991aq} despite the consideration of estimated total uncertainties.
+A possible explanation of this discrepancy is discussed in Appendix~\ref{app-kam}.

+The muon polarization measured by the SK detector deviates by $1.5\sigma$ from the expectation simulated by the Honda flux model~\cite{Honda:2015fha} as shown in Fig.~\ref{fig:pol-comp}.
+This measurement completely excludes a ``pure-pion scenario" based on the Honda flux model with a significance of $5.1$--$5.2\sigma$ level at the energy near $1~\mathrm{TeV}/c$.